rust-lang/rust/src/doc/reference.md

 local variables.
 Local variables can be used only after they have been initialized; this is enforced by the compiler.

-### Owned boxes
+### Boxes

-An  _owned box_ is a reference to a heap allocation holding another value, which is constructed by the prefix operator `box`.
-When the standard library is in use, the type of an owned box is `std::owned::Box<T>`.
+An  _box_ is a reference to a heap allocation holding another value, which is constructed by the prefix operator `box`.
+When the standard library is in use, the type of an box is `std::owned::Box<T>`.

-An example of an owned box type and value:
+An example of an box type and value:

 ```
 let x: Box<int> = box 10;
 ```

-Owned box values exist in 1:1 correspondence with their heap allocation, copying an owned box value makes a shallow copy of the pointer.
-Rust will consider a shallow copy of an owned box to move ownership of the value.
+Box values exist in 1:1 correspondence with their heap allocation, copying an box value makes a shallow copy of the pointer.
+Rust will consider a shallow copy of an box to move ownership of the value.
 After a value has been moved, the source location cannot be used unless it is reinitialized.

 ```
 let x: Box<int> = box 10;